 MYTH #6: It takes too long to charge an electric vehicle.

-FACT: Most EVs can be recharged to 80 percent of capacity within 30 minutes.
+FACT: You can charge most EVs to 80 percent of capacity within 30 minutes.

 MYTH #7: EVs are not reliable, especially in the cold months of winter.